fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_over_time.md

 This route takes award filters, and returns spending by time.
 The amount of time is denoted by the "group" value.

 ### Request
-group: how the data is broken up.  ex: `"quarter", "fiscal_year", "month"`
+group: the unit of time that awards are aggregated by.
+You must use one of: month, quarter, fiscal_year.

-filter: how the awards are filtered.
+filters: how the awards are filtered.
 The filter object is defined here.

 https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation